primatejs/primate/docs/guide/getting-started.md

 ## More about goals

-Primate strives for technical excellence, with a small core code base and a variety of officially supported modules that extend it.
+Primate strives for technical excellence, with a small core codebase and a variety of officially supported modules that extend it.

 ### Expressive

-* Routes are pure functions that transform a request into a response
+* Routes are pure functions that transform requests into responses
-* Route functions receive a prepared request object with easily accessible `path`, `query`, `cookies` and `headers` fields
+* Route functions receive a prepared request object with easily accessible `body`, `path`, `query`, `cookies` and `headers` fields

 ### Minimal